Always Tired? You May Have Sleep Apnea

 Children also get sleep apnea, most commonly between ages 3 and 6.
 The most common cause is enlarged tonsils and adenoids in the upper airway.

-"You should certainly tell your physician if you think you are experiencing symptoms of sleep apnea," Mann says.
+"You should certainly tell your physician if you think you, or your child, is experiencing symptoms of sleep apnea," Mann says.
 "But the diagnosis of sleep disorders such as obstructive sleep apnea requires a formal sleep study."

-Polysomnogram (PSG) is the most common sleep study for sleep apnea and often takes place in a sleep center or lab.
-You sleep with sensors on your scalp, face, chest, limbs and fingers that record brain activity, eye movement, blood pressure and the amount of air that moves in and out of your lungs.
+Polysomnogram (PSG) is the most common sleep study for sleep apnea and often takes place in a sleep center or lab to record brain activity, eye movement, blood pressure and the amount of air that moves in and out of your lungs.

 Moreover, Farkas recommends that if you've been diagnosed with sleep apnea and are taking other medications, you should let your doctor know what those medications are.
 "A number of drugs can actually make sleep apnea worse, including many for insomnia, anxiety or severe pain," he says.